Rianto-RNT/rnt-go-mastery/README.md

 - Writing to files using a buffered writer(bufio package)
 - Reading n bytes from a file. reading a file using a buffered reader
 - Reading a file line by line using a scanner
+- Scanning for user input. reading from Stdin

 ### number) rnt-example-point